 Banging Sounds Coming from Your Ductwork

-2. Furnace Making a Buzzing Noise
+2. Furnace Makes a Buzzing Sound

-4. Furnace Making a Squealing Noise
+4. Furnace Is Making a High-Pitched Squealing Sound

-6. Furnace Making a Grinding Noise
+6. Furnace Makes a Loud, Unpleasant Grinding Noise